 Mangrove Snapper Fishing

-Inshore Mangrove Snapper rarely get above 14″ so just about any inshore gear will work very well.
-The most popular rod and reel combo when targeting Mangrove Snapper is a light spinning reel with a medium light action rod.
-10lb braided line with a 12-14lb fluorocarbon leader will handle almost every snapper caught inshore.
+Inshore, Mangrove Snapper rarely get above 2 pounds so just about any inshore, saltwater rated gear will work well.
+The most popular rod and reel combo when targeting these fish is a light spinning reel with a medium light action rod.
+Saltwater baitcasting reels are also very popular when fishing around structure with live bait.

-While Snapper are not the most willing strikers of artificial lures there are many that will work.
-Some of the most sucessful are:
+Snapper have never been known as the most willing strikers of artificial lures but there are many that will work well.
+These are a few examples: